-Table 4-2 DIP switch address mapping (battery temperature sensor)
+Figure 4-8 Mapping between DIP switch positions and addresses (battery temperature sensor)

 Step 2 Set UI parameters.

 The address set on the software must be the same as the address set on the DIP switch.
 Otherwise, the communication fails.